Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Introduction

-Accurate classification of the abuse reports into abuse types (e.g., sextortion~\cite{spamsPaquetClouston}, investment scams~\cite{ponziBartoletti}, giveaway scams~\cite{li2023giveaway}) is fundamental to analyzing the reports.
-Two approaches are currently used for such classification.
+Abuse reports are also fundamental for analyzing the prevalence and financial impact of different abuse types (e.g., sextortion~\cite{spamsPaquetClouston}, investment scams~\cite{ponziBartoletti}).
+BBB~\cite{bbb_annual_2023} and FTC~\cite{ftc2023report} publish well-known annual reports with statistics on the received abuse reports, which prior work often cites in their motivation~\cite{bitaab2023beyond,kotzias2023scamdog,kotzias2025ctrl}.
+For example, in 2023, the FTC received 47K abuse reports involving cryptocurrency payments, totaling \$1.4 billion in losses~\cite{ftc2023report}.
+Those statistics rely on an accurate classification of the abuse reports into abuse types, for which two approaches exist.
 The first approach requires the reporter to select the abuse type from a service-specific list of options.
-We show that this approach introduces errors as most reporters may not have enough background to differentiate abuse types.
-For example, they may not know the differences between scam, blackmail, extortion, or fraud, and they may not understand terms specific to cryptocurrency abuse such as pig-butchering, rug-pull, or advance fee.
-Furthermore, victims may be under stress when reporting abuse and should not be expected to investigate unfamiliar terms.
-The problem is exacerbated if the victim tries to use multiple reporting services, as each service uses its own list of abuse types.
-An alternative approach is for human analysts to examine the submitted report, inferring the abuse type from the textual description where reporters details the abuse in their own words.
+However, reporters may not care about accurately classifying the reports, may be under stress when reporting abuse, may not have enough background to differentiate abuse types, or may even be malicious.
+An alternative approach is for human analysts to examine the submitted reports, inferring the abuse type from the textual description where reporters detail the abuse in their own words.
 This approach is manual and does not scale well.
-Furthermore, humans can be inconsistent in repetitive tasks and multiple analysts may classify similar reports differently.
+Furthermore, humans can be inconsistent in repetitive tasks.